Christian Walker Player Props: Diamondbacks vs. Reds

-On Friday, Christian Walker (batting .200 in his past 10 games) and the Arizona Diamondbacks face the Cincinnati Reds, whose starting pitcher will be Ben Lively.
-First pitch is at 7:10 PM ET.
+On Saturday, Christian Walker (hitting .200 in his past 10 games) and the Arizona Diamondbacks play the Cincinnati Reds, whose starting pitcher will be Brandon Williamson.
+First pitch is at 4:10 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Braves.
+In his last game he had a hitless performance (0-for-3) against the Reds.

 Christian Walker Game Info & Props vs. the Reds